alfcrisci/twitter-hashtag-analytics/README.md

 6.  analyze social networks based on retweeting or replying relationships
 7.  calculating senitment scores of tweets

+## Log: Mar 3

+Fix a bug of GetTweetCountTable.
+Start Demo2 that will focus on retrieving Google Spreadsheet data and exploring other interesting analysis.

 ## Log: Feb 26

 The structure of the project looks okay now.
 I posted [a demo](http://bodongchen.com/blog/?p=290) of using this project to analyze #LAK13 tweets on my blog.